 The Timbavati Private Game Reserve comprises a number of private concessions which border on the Kruger National Park.
 Since there is no fencing between the reserve and the National Park, animals are able to move freely in and out.

-is usually during the so called dry season (April to September).
+The best safari season is usually during the so-called dry season (April to September).
 The rainy season begins in October and usually lasts until the end of March.
 The dry bush comes alive after the rains and birdlife is prolific, but game viewing becomes more difficult as the foliage grows thicker.

-and there is a better chance of encountering abundant wildlife.
+Game drives on a Timbavati safari usually take place in the cooler times of day when animals are more active and there is a better chance of encountering abundant wildlife.
 There are also thrilling night game drives which go in search of fascinating nocturnal animals.

 All game drives are undertaken in an open vehicle.
 Each driver/guide has extensive experience and intimate knowledge of the Timbavati area and is an expert on game movement and other ecological aspects of the region.
 The best opportunity to see a lion is usually just after sunrise.
 Other large African animals like elephant, buffalo, giraffe and wildebeest are more visible an hour before sunset.

 Bird-watching has always been a popular focus of many safari enthusiasts.
 With 13 varied habitats, Kruger National Park is home to one of the largest concentrations of birdlife and wildlife species in Africa.